nithoalif/XPS9570-macOS/README.md

 ### ⚡️ Performance
 CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
 The one supplied in this repository was made for the i7-8750H.
 In case you have another CPU, you can use [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) to generate your own `CPUFriendDataProvider.kext`.

-### ℹ️ Changing Serial Number, Board Serial Number, and SmUUID
-NOTE: With the stock Killer Wi-Fi card, iMessage will never work.

-To use iMessage and other Apple services, you need to generate your own serial numbers.
-This can be done using [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/).
-Go to the “Serial“ tab and make sure model is set to `MacBookPro15,1`.
-Use the barcode-with-apple button to check your generated serial numbers.
-If the website tells you that the serial number isn't valid, everything is fine.
-Otherwise, you have to generate a new set.

-Next you will have to copy the following values from Hackintool to your `config.plist`:
-- Serial Number -> `Root/PlatformInfo/Generic/SystemSerialNumber`
-- Board Number -> `Root/PlatformInfo/Generic/MLB`
-- SmUUID -> `Root/PlatformInfo/Generic/SystemUUID`

-Reboot and Apple services should work.

-If they don't, follow [this in-depth guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
-It goes deeper into ROM, clearing NVRAM, clearing Keychain (missing this step might cause major issues), and much more.

 ## 🔧 Tweaks
 This section talks about various optional tweaks that enhance your experience